 If the user opened the item before you exited, they will need to close out and then re-open to switch from read-only access to read-write.
 If you had not properly exited the item by either using “Save & Close” or “Back to Spaerc Tasklist”, you can re-open the item, and exit properly to clear your hold on it.
 Then the user should re-open it.

-Send an email to email@example.com; if necessary, they will consult with ORIS.
-However, if the system is down or you are receiving a 99 error, call the ORIS Help Desk directly at (206) 685-8335 and leave a voice mail.
+Send an email to firstname.lastname@example.org; if necessary, they will consult with ORIS.
+However, if the system is down or you are receiving a 99 error, call the ORIS Support Desk directly at (206) 685-8335 and leave a voice mail.
 The desk is staffed Monday through Friday, 8:00AM to 5:00PM.

 All Admin Actions have the same choices for attachment types, so changing from one AA type to another should not be a problem.
 If you’re changing an Admin Action into a Funding Action, the only attachment type in common is Internal (UW) Document.
 See the Common AA Fields section of the User Guide for more information.